 The main dish will be elaborately described, but won’t probably tell you much about what it is (e.g. Delicious Treat of Madam Podolska), but there is usually a description of what the food actually is (chicken with a creamy sauce).

-The main dish price doesn’t include a side dish (e.g. potatoes, fries, rice etc.).
+In most cases, the main Czech food price doesn’t include a side dish (e.g. potatoes, fries, rice etc.).
 This is good because you can choose whatever side dish you want with your main meal, but it also means that the prices are quoted separately.
 All the side dishes are usually towards the end of the menu.

 There is no such thing a free ‘tap water’.
 When you ask for a ‘water’, thinking to yourself that you are going to save a bit of money on drinks, you’ll be given spring water in a bottle and charged for it.
 The cost of water is nearly as much or more than a beer or soft drink, so you might as well have something tastier than plain water.